East River Heights (Washington, D.C.)

 East River Heights is a residential and mixed use neighborhood located in Ward 7 of Washington, DC.
-It is considered the "downtown" area of the ward and has high walkability ratings.
+The neighborhood is considered the "downtown" area of the ward.
 Its borders are East Capital Street, Minnesota Ave, Benning Road up to 41st Street.
 It is a neighborhood of retired and working people and many children.
-There is quite a bit of development occurring.
-The houses are small but have large yards.
-It is centrally located.

-It is located between the Minnesota Avenue and Benning Road stations on the Washington Metro.
+East River Heights is located between the Minnesota Avenue and Benning Road stations on the Washington Metro.